 For further information on entries please contact Gareth Beynon on 0429 041 991

 Steve Maxwell was a Member of the PWI Committee for many years, and his hard work and dedication enabled the PWI to continue during some difficult times.
 Steve was an informed Judge of the Platelaying Award, and also an entertaining speaker and presenter.
 Steve’s death in 1997 was a great loss to the PWI and took from the industry a great engineer, friend and personable and supportive leader.
 The Committee deemed it appropriate to name the prestigious Platelaying Award after Steve.
-The award is to recognise excellence in rail trackwork construction and renewal works, or in short “trackwork that is well done”.

 For further information on entries please contact Stephen Fleck on 0407 103 228.